NCAR/wrf-python/doc/source/basic_usage.rst

 Introduction
 ---------------

-The API for wrf-python can be summarized as a variable extraction/computation routine, several interpolation routines, and some plotting utilities.
+The API for wrf-python can be summarized as a variable computation/extraction routine, several interpolation routines, and a few plotting helper utilities.
-The API is kept as simple as possible to help minimize the programming burden on new users, students, and scientists.
+The API is kept as simple as possible to help minimize the learning curve for new programmers, students, and scientists.
 In the future, we plan to extend xarray for programmers desiring a more object oriented API, but this remains a work in progress.

 The five most commonly used routines can be summarized as:

-- **wrf.getvar**: The routine that extracts WRF NetCDF variables or computes diagnostic variables.
-This is the routine you will use most often.
+- :meth:`wrf.getvar` - Extracts WRF-ARW NetCDF variables and
+  computes diagnostic variables that WRF does not compute (e.g. storm relative helicity).
+This is the routine that you will use most often.

-- **wrf.interplevel**: Interpolates a three-dimensional field to a horizontal plane at a specified level using simple (fast) linear interpolation.
+- :meth:`wrf.interplevel` - Interpolates a three-dimensional field to a
+  horizontal plane at a specified level using simple (fast) linear interpolation (e.g. 850 hPa temperature).

-- **wrf.vertcross**: Interpolates a three-dimensional field to a vertical plane through a user-specified horizontal line (i.e. a cross section).
+- :meth:`wrf.vertcross` - Interpolates a three-dimensional field to a vertical plane through a user-specified horizontal line (i.e. a cross section).

-- **wrf.interpline**: Interpolates a two-dimensional field to a user-specified line.
+- :meth:`wrf.interpline` - Interpolates a two-dimensional field to a
+  user-specified line.

-- **wrf.vinterp**: Interpolates a three-dimensional field to user-specified 'surface' levels (e.g. theta-e levels).
-This is a smarter, but slower, version of wrf.interplevel.
+- :meth:`wrf.vinterp` - Interpolates a three-dimensional field to
+  user-specified  'surface' levels (e.g. theta-e levels).
+This is a smarter, albeit slower, version of :meth:`wrf.interplevel`.

 Basic Usage
 ----------------